particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 Single quantity M SoM units and developer kits include a PARANTGN1EA antenna.
 Tray quantities of the M SoM do not include antennas.
 If not using the GNSS feature, the antenna can be omitted from your design.

+- GNSS features are limited on the M404 and M635 as the cellular modem cannot do cellular communication and GNSS at the same time.
+- GNSS support will be added in a future version of Device OS.
+- Feature such of high-precision, dead-reckoning, and high updates rates will require an external GNSS chip.

 ### General Antenna Guidance